jordanbent/project2/README.md

 7. [Issues and Improvements](#issues)

 ## Technologies Used <a name="technologiesused"></a>
-This application is a ASP.NET Core MVC Web Applcation with an Azure Database, deployed on Azure App Services.
+This application consist of a ASP.NET Core MVC Web Application, the front-end, and three ASP.NET Web API Applications, the services.
+Each application is deployed to Azure Web App Service, which is deployed automatically using Terraform.

 * ASP.NET
 * C#
 * Git